MonsteRico/ObsidianNotes/content/Codeninjas Camps/Minecraft Modding/Day 1.md

 - They can also choose what goes in the output spot (our new block) on the right, and the amount of that output that is crafted
 - They probably all understand how crafting works, it shouldn't be too hard for them to get a grasp of this
 - The things on the left shouldn't need to be changed with the exception of the recipe type and cooking time in case of smelting
-- You can show them the Smelting
+	- You can show them the Smelting recipes, although they probably won't need to smelt to make their block.
+That'll be useful when we get to ores if they're asking about it
+	- In terms of the other recipe types, after we've made one for the block and tested it they can mess with them as well
+- Save the mod element, go into Minecraft, and test the new recipe by actually making it in a crafting table

-- Short break to let them mess around with recipe and block, maybe making new recipes for existing things.
+- Let them go back to MCreator and mess around with recipes and make new recipes for existing things
+- They can also make more textures for blocks and make more blocks and recipes for them etc. there's already a lot they could do!

+## Break 10-15 min

 - Come back together for an ore quiz smelting quiz etc